Paralytic Stalks

-Paralytic Stalks is the eleventh full-length studio album by psychedelic pop group, of Montreal.
+Paralytic Stalks is the eleventh full-length studio album by American group of Montreal.
 It was released on the Polyvinyl website and in stores on February 7, 2012.
 The band released the album in several formats, including music download, CD, cassette, vinyl, and a special-edition "Fuchsia Purple" vinyl, which was limited to 1,500 copies.
 Later pressings of the vinyl were offered in yellow as well as black vinyl.
 All physical versions of the album featured free digital downloads.
 To support the release of the album, of Montreal toured America in early 2012.

 Sound and style

 The recording of the album is dense, featuring dark tones and an indiscriminate eclectic nature both electronically and aesthetically.
 The album features a wide array of music, ranging from "pseudo-country" and, to a larger degree, neo-prog often switching and mixing music styles multiple times through the course of a song.

 Most of the recording was done with a Synclavier 9600 workstation.
 Kevin Barnes's lyricism also returns to the confessional style heard in Hissing Fauna, Are You the Destroyer?, entailing dark topics such as revenge, self-hatred, the human condition, and their painful relationship with their wife Nina.
 It has been called their most personal recording to date.